 All children are expected to develop language within certain time frames.
 To check your child’s development, compared to other children his age, click on the tykeTALK Communication Checklist.
-If you have concerns, you can arrange for a speech and language assessment for your child by completing the Online Referral Form or you can call tykeTALK to refer your child to arrange for an assessment at 519-663-0273 or Toll Free: 1-877-818-TALK.
+If you have concerns, you can arrange for a speech and language assessment for your child by requesting a referral call back or you can call tykeTALK to refer your child to arrange for an assessment at 519-663-0273 or Toll Free: 1-877-818-TALK.

 6. How much will it cost for an assessment and therapy?

-There is no charge.
-All services are funded by the Ministry of Children and Youth Services and are offered at no charge to parents of children from birth to school-age.
+There is no charge to families.
+All services are funded by the Ministry of Children, Community and Social Services and are offered at no charge to parents of children from birth to school-age.

 7. Do speech and language problems run in families?

 YES.
 Research has shown that it is not uncommon for more than one child in a family to have a delay in speech and language development.
 It is also not uncommon for both parent and child to have experienced difficulties.
-If you do have a family history of speech and language problems and feel that your child is not progressing at the same rate as other children the same age, you can arrange for an assessment by completing the Online Referral Form or you can call tykeTALK to arrange for an assessment at 519-663-0273 or Toll Free: 1-877-818-TALK.
+If you do have a family history of speech and language problems and feel that your child is not progressing at the same rate as other children the same age, you can arrange for an assessment by requesting a referral call back, or you can call tykeTALK to arrange for an assessment at 519-663-0273 or Toll Free: 1-877-818-TALK.